Energy Efficiency in Social Housing Program

 Frequently Asked Questions

-No. The program is in addition to any special accommodation requirements for an air conditioner related to a medical condition.
+Does the program replace any special accommodation requirements for cooling related to medical conditions?